goeb/smit/documentation.md

 Some variables make sense only in some particular context.
 For instance, `SM_RAW_ISSUE_ID` makes sense only when a single issue is displayed.

+### Setting different HTML pages for 2 projects in the same repository.

+The core HTML pages are first looked after in `$REPO/<project>/html/.` and, if not present, Smit looks in the `$REPO/public` directory.

+Therefore, if you want to customize (for example) the 'issues' page for a project:

+- copy `$REPO/public/issues.html` to `$REPO/<project>/html/issues.html`
+- edit `$REPO/<project>/html/issues.html` to suit your needs

+### Interface constraints

+Be sure to not modify the following topics in the HTML pages, as they insure proper operation of Smit:

+- keep the inclusion of `/sm/smit.js`.
+Smit uses this to update some dynamic contents on some pages (this file is included in the Smit executable).
+- keep the name of the `SM_` variables
+- keep the `id="sm_..."`
+- keep the `class="sm_..."`

 ## FAQ